AmandaShettleton/github-slideshow/_posts/0000-01-02-AmandaShettleton.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-Try the left arrow to go back!
+Try again the left arrow to go back!